 These results define a coherent +1,000m long, +100ppb gold in regolith anomaly (Fig. 3) with the latest aircore drilling results highlighting a high-grade core to this anomaly.
-The additional infill aircore drilling that is underway will further define the high-grade core in preparation for deeper RC drill testing later in the year.
+The recent infill aircore drilling will further define the high-grade core in preparation for deeper RC drill testing later in the year.